Here are some of the most frequently asked questions I get regarding myself or the blog.

 How do I get started in Berlin?

-I’ve shared plenty of my personal experiences about Berlin life over in my Berlin guide.
-Jump over there to get inspiration from local blogs, find out about the best Berlin experiences, tips and tricks for life in Berlin, and get inspiration about things to do in Berlin.
+I’ve shared plenty of my personal experiences about my Berlin life over in my Berlin guide.
+Jump over there to get inspiration from local blogs, learn about the best Berlin experiences, pick up tips and tricks for life in Berlin, and get inspiration about things to do in Berlin.

 How do I get started as an expat in Germany?

-Head over to my Expat Living section to read more about essential tools that a German expat can’t live without and other “fun” topics like getting the lowdown on German health insurance.
+Head over to my Expat Living section ato read more about essential tools that a German expat can’t live without and other “fun” topics like German health insurance.

 Where have you been on your travels?